AzureAiDevs/hub/website/blog/2023-aia/2023-04-08-ai-accessibility/index.md

  -->

-- Microsoft's five-year initiative to address the challenges faced by the one billion people living with disabilities worldwide.
+- Microsoft's five-year initiative to improve the accessibility of technology.
-- Azure AI offers a range of accessibility solutions to help organizations create more inclusive experiences for their users.
+- Azure AI accessibility solutions to create more inclusive experiences.
-- Microsoft and Azure AI have developed several accessible experiences, including speech-to-text transcription and captioning, content reading, translation services, facial recognition, and image captioning.

 <!--
 - Main point 1